epsilonlabs/emf-rdf/README.md

 * Otherwise, return the untagged literals (if any).

 Language preferences do not apply if an explicit language tag is used: `x.property@en` will always get the `en`-tagged literals, and `x.property@` will always get the untagged literals.

+### Schemas and reasoners

+RDF models are loaded as Ontology Resource Models with Jena's default OWL reasoner.
+This reasoner infers OWL concepts on to an RDF data model when it is loaded.
+Future updates to this driver could enable different Jena reasoners to be selected.

+On the RDF model configuration dialog there is a section "Schema Model URLs to load", this section enables several schemas URLs to be added. *Currently, only one schema is applied to the reasoner which applies it to all loaded models*.
+All the RDF data models listed in the section "Data Model URLs to load" will be loaded with an OWL schema inferred and the first schema (URL) listed.

+#### Schema defined restrictions (max cardinality)

+An RDF Schema can contain restrictions for some properties in an RDF data model such as maximum cardinality.
+If a maximum cardinality is defined for a property in the RDF data model that have been loaded, then **returned property values are limited to the most restrictive max cardinality that is applied to a property**.